Net-Zero-Energy versus Passivhaus

 Once you’ve designed a good shell, each incremental improvement adds to the cost of construction, but saves less and less energy.
 As thicker insulation or additional layers of glazingWhen referring to windows or doors, the transparent or translucent layer that transmits light.
 High-performance glazing may include multiple layers of glass or plastic, low-e coatings, and low-conductivity gas fill. begin to cost more than PV, it’s time to question the logic of the investment.
 If you’re building a zero-energy house — that is, a home with a PV array on the roof — it doesn’t make much sense to invest in insulation upgrades unless the investment yields more kWh savings than a PV array.

 In 2004, engineers at the National Renewable Energy Laboratory in Golden, Colorado developed a software program, Building Energy Optimization (BEopt), that performs the calculations necessary to determine the least-cost path to building a zero-energy home.
-Unfortunately, the program has not yet been released to the public.
+For more information on BEopt, see BEopt Software Has Been Released to the Public.

 Apples to oranges